 Our compensation program for independent directors is designed to achieve the following goals: (a) fairly pay directors for work required at a company of our size and scope of operations; (b) align directors' interests with the long-term interests of our stockholders; and (c) have a compensation structure that is simple, transparent and easy for stockholders to understand.
 Our Nominating and Corporate Governance Committee reviews director compensation annually.
+In connection with these reviews, the Nominating and Corporate Governance Committee receives advice regarding director compensation, including peer company benchmarking.

 Each independent director currently receives annual compensation of \$210,000, of which \$75,000 is paid in cash and \$135,000 is paid in RSUs.
 The RSUs are subject to a one-year vesting period and will be credited with amounts equivalent to any regular quarterly dividends paid on our common stock, which amounts will be reinvested in additional RSUs.
-In light of the workload and broad responsibilities of their positions, certain independent directors currently receive additional \$235,000, of which \$110,000 is paid in cash and \$125,000 is paid in RSUs, the Chairs of the Audit Committee and Risk Committee each receive an additional \$35,000 in annual cash compensation and the Chairs of the Nominating and Corporate Governance Committee and the Company's MDCC each receive an additional \$20,000 in annual compensation.
+In light of the workload and broad responsibilities of their positions, certain independent directors currently receive additional compensation as follows: the Chair of our Board receives an additional \$235,000, of which \$110,000 is paid in cash and \$125,000 is paid in RSUs, the Chairs of the Audit Committee and Risk Committee each receive an additional \$35,000 in annual cash compensation and the Chairs of the Nominating and Corporate Governance Committee, the MDCC and the Technology Committee each receive an additional \$20,000 in annual compensation.
 Separately, for each Board committee meeting attended, an independent director receives \$2,000 in cash.
-If an independent director is also a director of the Bank and attends a meeting of a Bank committee that takes place on a day when the analogous Board committee is not meeting.
+If an independent director is also a director of the Bank and attends a meeting of a Bank committee that takes place on a day when the analogous Board committee is not meeting, the independent director receives \$2,000 in cash for such meeting.
 Independent directors can defer up to 80% of their annual cash compensation and RSUs into deferred stock units, which will be paid out after they leave our Board.